xivanalysis/xivanalysis/README.md

 With the parser orchestrating the modules, it's down to the modules themselves to analyse the data and provide the final output.

-Each module should be in charge of analysing a single statistic or feature, so azs to keep them as small and digestible as reasonably possible.
+Each module should be in charge of analysing a single statistic or feature, so as to keep them as small and digestible as reasonably possible.
 To aid in this, modules are able to 'depend' on others, and directly access any data they may expose.
 Modules are guaranteed to run _before_ anything that depends on them - this also implicitly prevents circular dependencies from being formed (an error will be thrown).

 For more details, check out the API Reference below, and have a look through the `core` and `jobs/smn` modules.